kaiailan/TechChallengeApp/assignment/readme.md

 1. Optimise the workflow in pipeline, support execute independant cfn templates in parrallel.
 2. Looking for a secure way to pass on the environment variables to AWS in pipeline other than input them manually.
 3. DB initialization is not ideal, need to find another way to do it.
-4. Separate cleanup pipeline to destroy any stacks
+4. Separate cleanup pipeline to destroy stacks

 ##